What Are De Quervain’s Tenosynovitis And Dupuytren’s Contracture?

 Table of Contents

-Similarly, the cause of Dupuytren’s contracture remains relatively unknown.
-Researchers have hypothesized that it may be associated with an autoimmune response, whereby the immune system attacks the body.
+Similarly, Dupuytren’s contracture cause remains relatively unknown.
+Researchers hypothesize that it may be associated with an autoimmune response.
 Dupuytren’s contracture more commonly affects older men that are of Northern European descent.
-Dupuytren’s contracture occurs frequently with conditions that cause contractures in other parts of the body.
+Dupuytren’s contracture occurs frequently with conditions that cause contractions in other parts of the body.

 While the cause of Dupuytren’s contracture is unknown, various factors have been identified that increase an individual’s risk of developing the condition, including: